-Clinical manifestations during the puerperium (6-wk period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see Table: Normal Postpartum Changes Normal Postpartum Changes Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum... read more ).
+Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum Changes Normal Postpartum Changes Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum... read more ).
 These changes are mild and temporary and should not be confused with pathologic conditions.

-About 1 to 2 wk after delivery, eschar from the placental site sloughs off and bleeding occurs; bleeding is usually self-limited.
+About 1 to 2 weeks after delivery, eschar from the placental site sloughs off and bleeding occurs; bleeding is usually self-limited.
 Total blood loss is about 250 mL; comfortably fitting intravaginal tampons (changed frequently) or external pads may be used to absorb it.
 Tampons should not be used if they might inhibit healing of perineal or vaginal lacerations.
-Prolonged bleeding ( postpartum hemorrhage Postpartum Hemorrhage Postpartum hemorrhage is blood loss of > 1000 mL or blood loss accompanied by symptoms or signs of hypovolemia within 24 hours of birth.
+Prolonged bleeding (postpartum hemorrhage Postpartum Hemorrhage Postpartum hemorrhage is blood loss of > 1000 mL or blood loss accompanied by symptoms or signs of hypovolemia within 24 hours of birth.
 Diagnosis is clinical.
 Treatment depends on etiology... read more ) may be a sign of infection or retained placenta and should be investigated.

-Because blood volume is redistributed, Hct may fluctuate, although it tends to remain in the prepregnancy range if women do not hemorrhage.
-Because WBC count increases during labor, marked leukocytosis (up to 20,000 to 30,000/μL) occurs in the first 24 h postpartum; WBC count returns to normal within 1 wk.
-Plasma fibrinogen and ESR remain elevated during the first week postpartum.
+Because blood volume is redistributed, hematocrit may fluctuate, although it tends to remain in the prepregnancy range if women do not hemorrhage.
+Because the white blood count (WBC) count increases during labor, marked leukocytosis (up to 20,000 to 30,000/mcL) occurs in the first 24 hours postpartum; WBC count returns to normal within 1 week.
+Plasma fibrinogen and erythrocyte sedimentation rate (ESR) remain elevated during the first week postpartum.

 Risk of infection, hemorrhage, and pain must be minimized.
-Women are typically observed for at least 1 to 2 h after the 3rd stage of labor and for several hours longer if regional or general anesthesia was used during delivery (eg, by forceps, vacuum extractor, or cesarean) or if the delivery was not completely routine.
+Women are typically observed for at least 1 to 2 hours after the 3rd stage of labor and for several hours longer if regional or general anesthesia was used during delivery (eg, by forceps, vacuum extractor, or cesarean) or if the delivery was not completely routine.

 Minimizing bleeding is the first priority; measures include